cctkn/openhab-addons/bundles/org.openhab.binding.sony/README.md

 If you have a device that is reporting one of the "???" versions above, please post on the forum and I can give you directions on how we can document (and fix any issues) with those versions.

-Please note that Sony has begun transitioning many of it's products over the the Scalar API and the latest firmware updates have begun to disable this service.
+Please note that Sony has begun transitioning many of their products over to the Scalar API and the latest firmware updates have begun to disable this service.

 For specifics - see [IRCC](README-IRCC.md)